 A lot of Americans struggle to get enough fiber in their diet.
-The 7 grams in each serving of Openfit’s Plant-Based Protein powder goes a long way toward the recommended 25 grams (for women) or 38 grams (for men).
+The 7 grams in each serving of Openfit’s Plant-Based Nutrition powder goes a long way toward the recommended 25 grams (for women) or 38 grams (for men).

 This fiber mostly comes from non-GMO soluble corn fiber.
 Non-GMO means the plants it came from weren’t genetically modified.
 Soluble means it’s a kind of fiber that forms a gel in your gut to help slow digestion.
 Soluble fiber has a few other great benefits, like helping support heart health and helping keep you satiated longer.